 It happened again.

-In our house, real guns are not allowed.
+In our house, guns are not allowed.
 Of course, if there lives a little boy, then his imagination alone can create a gun out of pretty much anything from a two-block Lego creation to a stick to a finger.
-Sadly, there exists a nerf gun arsenal in our living room; sure, sure, they are neon orange and shoot foam bullets but they are still guns.
-Often, I go off on why I am so anti-gun, and the boys tolerate my viewpoint.
-The bottom line is, though: Guns don’t kill people alone, though.
+While I do not buy them any sort of toy gun, they nevertheless exist in our home.
+But in the same sense, they also get a lesson about why I am so anti-gun.
+You know what?
+Guns don’t kill people alone, though.
 People kill people.
 But all too often, their choice of method – especially in these seemingly increasingly occurring mass-slaying events – is a gun.
 Or three guns.

 Yesterday, my eldest asked me if something had happened at another event.
-He is 14, just starting to really understand what evil really is.
+He is 12, just starting to really understand what evil really is.
 Too young, I think, but … I can’t not talk to him about it.
-At dinner, we talked about what happened.
-About this school shooting, and the one 20 years ago in Columbine.
-We talked about the massacre in New Zealand and the retaliation in Sri Lanka.
 We’ve talked about September 11, and what happened.
+We’ve talked about school shootings.
 We’ve talked about incidents at hotels and at celebrations.
 I told him what I could without dwelling too much on it.
-This time, though, all I could think to say was that a once-safe place, this safe place, a place of learning, was turned into a place where young people died because two young people no longer understood what it was to care about humanity.
-Because these two young people were so upset and confused and who knows what, that they chose to kill innocent people instead of seeking help for their misplaced anger.
+This time, though, all I could think to say was that a once-safe place, a youthful gathering full of revelry, was turned into a place where young people died because a man no longer understood what it was to care about humanity.
+Because a man was so upset and confused and who knows what, that he chose to kill innocent people instead of seeking help for his misplaced anger.
+His misplaced allegiance to a group who applauds violence.